hy-chou/kukudy/README.md

 Note that an access token expires in about two months, and if you do not get a new one, every request to Twitch API would return an HTTP error code 401.
 We recommend getting a new one every month.

-## Quick start guide
+## Introductory Tutorials

-This quick start guide, designed for first-time kukudy users, provides descriptions of the fundamental scripts inside `kukudy/`.
+These tutorials, designed for first-time kukudy users, provides descriptions of the fundamental scripts inside `kukudy/`.

 Before we start, go to the `kukudy/` directory and do the following steps: